Frequently Ask Questions

 All our yoghurt products contain live bacteria (probiotics) which is recommended for pregnant women.

-Our Greek Style and Plain Set from 6 months and above.
-Our Drinking yoghurt, Honey Bottom and all our other products from 1 year and above.
+We recommend our unsweetened Greek Style and Plain Set yoghurt from 6 months and above.
+Our yoghurt Drink, Honey Bottom and all our other products can be given from 1 year and above.

-3 Which Zeno’s yoghurt product can be used by Keto dieters?
+3. Which Zeno’s yoghurt products can be used by Keto dieters?